PlusAuth/plusauth-spring-starter/README.md

 ## About The Project

 It is a simple `Spring Boot` project demonstrating basic authentication flows such as register, login, and logout.
-To keep things simple, Spring Boot is used for the server framework and spring-boot-starter-oauth2-client for authorization.
+To keep things simple, Spring Boot is used for the server framework and spring-boot-starter-oauth2-client for authentication.

 ## Prerequisites